aerostokes/camping-starcharts/README.md

 ## 📝 Description

 Campricorn is a front-end application that utilizes two server-side APIs to help users find the best place to camp and stargaze.
 Users can input a state code or a campground name, and a date, see their list of favorite campsites, and choose a specific campground to view a star chart.
 Thanks in part to Bulma and a lot of custom CSS, Campricorn has a polished and responsive interface, thats easy to use.
-Deployed on GitHub Pages, Stargazer Campgrounds is the perfect app for anyone interested in astronomy and camping.
+Deployed on GitHub Pages, Campricorn is the perfect app for anyone interested in astronomy and camping.

 ## Table of Contents